 Many people are looking for a safe, reliable, and fast VPN for torrenting.
 This is because torrenting is often a grey area (depending on what you are torrenting) and this can put you at risk for copyright infringement.

 So is PureVPN a good option for torrenting?

 I would argue no. PureVPN is not a good VPN for torrenting when you examine the three criteria from above:

 - Safe – PureVPN suffers from data leaks, which can expose your activities to your internet provider, and other third parties, such as copyright trolls.
 It only takes one leaked packet to expose your identity and online activities.

 - Reliable – PureVPN is not very reliable and suffers from connection problems.

 - Fast – PureVPN is certainly not fast, based on my own test results.

 Considering these factors, PureVPN is not a good VPN for torrenting.
 You may want to consider other options.

 PureVPN review conclusion

-We have updated the comment section to be for user reviews.
 If you have used PureVPN, feel free to share your honest review (good or bad) below.